MicrosoftDocs/win32/desktop-src/Controls/olestreamqueryconvertolelinkcallback.md

 ---
-description: Points to a function that queries the application if linked object in OLESTREAM should be disabled or not while converting OLESTREAM to IStorage.
+description: Points to a function that queries the application if the linked object in OLESTREAM should be disabled or not while converting OLESTREAM to IStorage.
 title: OLESTREAMQUERYCONVERTOLELINKCALLBACK callback function ms.topic: reference ms.date: 08/30/2023